-For more information and a list of Bookmakers accepting Skrill please visit our Skrill bookmakers page.
+For more information and a list of Bookmakers accepting Skrill payment option, please visit our Skrill bookmakers page.

 Neteller is the second name on the eWallet list for most bookies and along with Skrill, they are something of a ‘must have’ for the majority of operators.
 Neteller was founded in Canada in 1999 and were very quick to recognise the growth of internet betting and the need to provide additional financial services.

 Once again, this is an eWallet with no banking services but Neteller are one of the biggest providers to the gambling industry so if you are looking to sign up with a range of sportsbooks, it will be very useful to have this funding facility.

 Also do check out our list of Neteller betting sites for a complete selection.

 Bitcoin is a cryptocurrency and it remains something of a mystery to the wider general public so retailers have also been a little slow to catch onto it.
 The same principle applies to the gambling industry so currently, a relatively low number of operators have chosen to accept this online payment solution.

 In contrast, some operators have set up in recent times as exclusively Bitcoin betting sites so you can only fund into your account if you use Bitcoin and have access to the Blockchain.
 It may take some years for the currency to get into the mainstream but the demand seems to be getting bigger so we should see more and more operators adopting Bitcoin in the near future.